 Verification and GPAs

 After PharmCAS receives ALL of your official U.S. transcripts, it conducts a course-by-course verification process.
-Verification refers to the matching of courses on your official transcripts with the courses you entered on the “Transcript Entry” section of your PharmCAS application.
+Verification refers to the matching of courses on your official transcripts with the courses you entered onto the “Transcript Entry” section of your application.
 PharmCAS will check the course information you reported on your application against your official transcripts, and will report any discrepancies to your selected programs.

 PharmCAS will return your application to you for corrections or explanation if it identifies a significant number of course discrepancies or omissions.
 If you fail to properly enter all of your courses when you first submit your application or do not make corrections as requested, you may jeopardize your chances for admission.